GiuseppeManai/GiumanAssistant/DESIGN.md

 ## Philosophy

 GiuMan Assistant is designed as a small, local-first reasoning system.
+It is entirely written with the help of coding agents.

 The system prioritizes:
 - curated knowledge over raw retrieval